-Saudi German Hospital in Jeddah hosts first Regional Conference on Hand, Upper Limb and Microscopic Surgery, inaugurates specialised hand surgery unit
+Saudi German Hospital In Jeddah Hosts First Regional Conference On Hand, Upper Limb And Microscopic Surgery, Inaugurates Specialised Hand Surgery Unit

-(MENAFN- Orient Planet Group) 06 March 2024- Saudi German Hospital in Jeddah has set a new benchmark in healthcare innovation by organising the inaugural Regional Conference on Hand, Upper Limb and Microscopic Surgery.
-This groundbreaking event marks a significant milestone in the hospital’s long-lasting commitment to advancing medical practices in the Middle East and North Africa (MENA) region.
+(MENAFN- Mid-East) Saudi German Hospital in Jeddah has set a new benchmark in healthcare innovation by organizing the inaugural Regional Conference on Hand, Upper Limb and Microscopic Surgery.
+This groundbreaking event marks a significant milestone in the hospital's long-lasting commitment to advancing medical practices in the Middle East and North Africa (MENA) region.

 The conference convened leading experts and unit directors from esteemed medical institutions across the Arab world, including Egypt, Kuwait, Syria, and the United Arab Emirates to exchange expertise on hand and upper limb surgery in addition to showcasing cooperation opportunities between various players in the medical field.
 Together, they delved into cutting-edge scientific discoveries and modern surgical techniques to enhance patient recovery rates in hand and upper limb surgeries.